taemt94/TIL/Lectures/Udacity/Self_Driving_Car_Engineer_Nanodegree/1_Computer_Vision/1_Computer_Vision.md

 - GPU Workspaces can also be run without time restrictions when the GPU mode is disabled.
 The "Enable"/"Disable" button can be used to toggle GPU mode.
 Note that in GPU-enabled workspaces, some libraries will not be available without GPU support.

 NOTE: Toggling GPU support may switch the physical server your session connects to, which can cause data loss unless you click the save button before toggling GPU support.

+#### 2021/12/31
+### Data Acquisition and Visualization
+#### Data
+- Understand the data:
+  - Orogin
+  - Sensor
+  - Labels
+- ML engineering is all about data!
+- `You will spend your time building data pipelines, creating data visualization, and trying to understand as much as possible about your dataset.`
+- In many cases, you will need to gather your own data but in some, you will be able to leverage Open Source datasets, such as the Google Open Image Dataset.
+However, keep in mind the end goal and where your algorithm will be deployed or used.
+- Because of something called domain gap, an algorithm trained on a specific dataset may not perform well on another.
+For example, a pedestrian detection algorithm trained on data gathered with a specific camera may not be able to accurately detect pedestrians on images captured with another camera.